littealeaf28/flashcard-abc/README.md

 ## Building and installing

 Make sure you have installed Node.js (at least version 12) on your computer.
-Run npm install to build all necessary dependencies.
+Run `npm install` to build all necessary dependencies.
+Make sure to `cd frontend` and `cd backend` and run `npm install` in both cases.

 `git checkout dev` so that you're working on the developer branch